al-ula/small_uid-ts/README.md

 | Random bits               |         20          |          80           |    122    |
 | Collision odds &ast;&ast; |  1,024 _/ ms&ast;_  | 1.099e+12 _/ ms&ast;_ | 2.305e+18 |

-&ast; _theorical number of generated uids before the first expected collision._\
+&ast; _theoretical number of generated uids before the first expected collision._\
 &ast;&ast; _the uid includes a timestamp, so collisions may occur only during the same millisecond._\
 &ast;&ast;&ast; _monotonic sort order, but random order when generated at the